aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 #### Error in Security Stack - CloudFormation did not receive a response from your Custom Resource
 Cause: Throttling can happen based on the concurrent Lambda execution quota.

-Workaround: Temporarly disable the Event Bridge rule `ASEA-SecurityHubFindingsImportToCWLs` in the Security account.
+Workaround: Temporary disable the Event Bridge rule `ASEA-SecurityHubFindingsImportToCWLs` in the Security account.
 Re-enable the trigger once the initial LZA pipeline run completes.

 #### Error in SecurityResource stack - AWS Config rate exceeeded error
-Cause: Too many resources are deployed in parrallel, leading to rate limiting errors.
+Cause: Too many resources are deployed in parallel, leading to rate limiting errors.

 Workaround: Increase the resources allocated to CodeBuild and increase NodeJS `max_old_space_size`
 1. Go to CodeBuild console and locate the `ASEA-ToolkitProject` project
 2. Edit the project, in the Environment variables section:
   a) change the value of the `MAX_CONCURRENT_STACKS` variable to `75`
 3. Release the accelerator pipeline again

 Note: this manual change will need to be re-applied everytime you upgrade to a new LZA version or re-run the LZA installer pipeline.

 ### Use of opt-in region - "InvalidClientTokenId: The security token included in the request is invalid"
-If an AWS opt-in region (e.g. ca-west-1) is enabled in your ASEA environment you need to change the region compatibilty of STS session tokens to be valid in all AWS Regions.
+If an AWS opt-in region (e.g. ca-west-1) is enabled in your ASEA environment you need to change the region compatibility of STS session tokens to be valid in all AWS Regions.

 1. Sign in with administrative privileges in your Management account.
 2. Open the IAM console.
 In the navigation pane, choose Account settings.